Refinitiv/refinitiv-ui/documents/src/pages/elements/datetime-picker.md

 `ef-datetime-picker` provides input fields for users to enter date string values or date with time values.
 Users can open the popup with calendar element and use keyboard navigation to select the date from the UI.

 `ef-datetime-picker` has implemented keyboard navigation for users to navigate on the UI.
-You must ensure that the element has associated label by using `aria-label` or `aria-labelledby`.
+You must ensure that the element has associated label by using `aria-label` or `aria-labelledby` or `for`.

 ```html
 <ef-datetime-picker